End of World War II in Europe: Aftermath of the war

 The Potsdam Agreement was signed on 1 August 1945.
 In connection with this, the leaders of the United States, Britain and the Soviet Union planned the new postwar German government, resettled war territory boundaries, de facto annexed a quarter of pre-war Germany situated east of the Oder–Neisse line, and mandated and organized the expulsion of the millions of Germans who remained in the annexed territories and elsewhere in the east.
 They also ordered German demilitarization, denazification, industrial disarmament and settlements of war reparations.
 But, as France (at American insistence) had not been invited to the Potsdam Conference, so the French representatives on the Allied Control Council subsequently refused to recognise any obligation to implement the Potsdam Agreement; with the consequence that much of the programme envisaged at Potsdam, for the establishment of a German government and state adequate for accepting a peace settlement, remained a dead letter.

 The Allied zones of occupation in post-war Germany, highlighting the Soviet zone (red), the inner German border (heavy black line) and the zone from which British and US troops withdrew in July 1945 (purple).
 The provincial boundaries are those of pre-Nazi Weimar Germany, before the present Länder were established.

-Operation Keelhaul began the Allies' forced repatriation of displaced persons, families, anti-communists, White Russians, former Soviet Armed Forces POWs, foreign slave workers, soldier volunteers and Cossacks, and Nazi collaborators to the Soviet Union.
-Between 14 August 1946 and 9 May 1947, up to five million people were forcibly handed over to the Soviets.
-On return, most deportees faced imprisonment or execution; on some occasions the NKVD began killing people before Allied troops had departed from the rendezvous points.
+The Allies initiated a mandatory repatriation of Soviet citizens following the Yalta Conference.
+These included 4.2 million Soviet prisoners of war, Ostarbeiters, and collaborators.
+While roughly 80 percent returned voluntarily, Western Allies initially used force to transfer those who resisted.
+Notable instances of forced transfers included the British handover of collaborationist Cossack formations in May and June 1945 and Operation Keelhaul in 1946 to 1947, which targeted remaining military collaborator.
+Declassified archives disprove claims of universal, immediate persecution for the returnees.
+58 percent of returnees were cleared and able to return home.
+Officials mobilized 33.5 percent, primarily former POWs, into the Red Army or construction battalions for forced labor, and transferred 6.5 percent to NKVD special camps.
+Rank-and-file military collaborators received six-year terms in special settlements, and the state prosecuted officers and civilian collaborators in positions of authority sentencing them to the Gulag.
+Returning civilians and former POWs faced extortion, heavy labor, and social stigma that forced many to hide their pasts.

 The Allied Control Council was created to effect the Allies' assumed supreme authority over Germany, specifically to implement their assumed joint authority over Germany.
 On 30 August, the Control Council constituted itself and issued its first proclamation, which informed the German people of the council's existence and asserted that the commands and directives issued by the Commanders-in-Chief in their respective zones were not affected by the establishment of the council.